The ongoing discussion between 'Wire Transfer vs Forex Card' has been lingering, yet a clear winner remains elusive.

 Things to Think About:

-Ultimately people prefer wire transfers over forex card for the simple reason hat forex cards, by nature, have a temporary use case.
-There are many other advantages offered by wire transfer method of outward remittance from India.
+Ultimately people prefer wire transfers over forex cards for the simple reason that forex cards, by nature, have a temporary use case.
+There are many other advantages offered by the wire transfer method of outward remittance from India.

 Firstly, wire transfers are known for their speed, making them valuable for urgent or time-sensitive payments, especially in international transactions.
 The involvement of banks adds trust and accountability to the process, making wire transfers dependable.